akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

 The user of the library does not have to write any explicit back-pressure handling code — it is built in and dealt with automatically by all of the provided Akka Streams processing stages.
 It is possible however to add explicit buffer stages with overflow strategies that can influence the behaviour of the stream.
-This is especially important in complex processing graphs which may even sometimes even contain loops (which *must* be treated with very special care, as explained in :ref:`graph-cycles-scala`).
+This is especially important in complex processing graphs which may even contain loops (which *must* be treated with very special care, as explained in :ref:`graph-cycles-scala`).

 The back pressure protocol is defined in terms of the number of elements a downstream ``Subscriber`` is able to receive and buffer, referred to as ``demand``.
-The source of data referred to as ``Publisher`` in Reactive Streams terminology and implemented as ``Source`` in Akka Streams guarantees that it will never emit more elements than the received total demand for any given ``Subscriber``.
+The source of data, referred to as ``Publisher`` in Reactive Streams terminology and implemented as ``Source`` in Akka Streams, guarantees that it will never emit more elements than the received total demand for any given ``Subscriber``.

 .. note::
-   The Reactive Streams specification defines its protocol in terms of **Publishers** and **Subscribers**.
+   The Reactive Streams specification defines its protocol in terms of ``Publishers`` and ``Subscriber``s.
-   These types are *not* meant to be user facing API, instead they serve as the low level building blocks for different Reactive Streams implementations.
+   These types are **not** meant to be user facing API, instead they serve as the low level building blocks for different Reactive Streams implementations.

-   Akka Streams implements these concepts as **Sources**, **Flows** (referred to as **Processor** in Reactive Streams) and **Sinks** without exposing the Reactive Streams interfaces directly.
+   Akka Streams implements these concepts as ``Source``s, ``Flow``s (referred to as ``Processor`` in Reactive Streams) and ``Sink``s without exposing the Reactive Streams interfaces directly.
    If you need to integrate with other Reactive Stream libraries read :ref:`reactive-streams-integration-scala`.

-The mode in which Reactive Streams back-pressure works can be colloquially described as "dynamic push / pull mode", since it will switch between push or pull based back-pressure models depending on if the downstream is able to cope with the upstreams production rate or not.
+The mode in which Reactive Streams back-pressure works can be colloquially described as "dynamic push / pull mode", since it will switch between push and pull based back-pressure models depending on the downstream being able to cope with the upstream production rate or not.

-To illustrate further let us consider both problem situations and how the back-pressure protocol handles them:
+To illustrate this further let us consider both problem situations and how the back-pressure protocol handles them:

 Slow Publisher, fast Subscriber
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This is the happy case of course–we do not need to slow down the Publisher in this case.
+This is the happy case of course – we do not need to slow down the Publisher in this case.
 However signalling rates are rarely constant and could change at any point in time, suddenly ending up in a situation where the Subscriber is now slower than the Publisher.
 In order to safeguard from these situations, the back-pressure protocol must still be enabled during such situations, however we do not want to pay a high penalty for this safety net being enabled.

-The Reactive Streams protocol solves this by asynchronously signalling from the Subscriber to the Publisher `Request(n:Int)` signals.
-The protocol guarantees that the Publisher will never signal *more* than the demand it was signalled.
+The Reactive Streams protocol solves this by asynchronously signalling from the Subscriber to the Publisher ``Request(n:Int)`` signals.
+The protocol guarantees that the Publisher will never signal *more* elements than the signalled demand.
 Since the Subscriber however is currently faster, it will be signalling these Request messages at a higher rate (and possibly also batching together the demand - requesting multiple elements in one Request signal).
 This means that the Publisher should not ever have to wait (be back-pressured) with publishing its incoming elements.